klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

 In the early days of distributed parallel computing, each vendor had its own communication library which meant that it was very difficult to write portable programs.
-[PVM](https://www.cs.cmu.edu/Groups/pvm.html) which stands for "PArallel Virtual Machine" was a research project that developed a very popular library that could even be used to try to combine a couple of workstations to a distributed memory cluster.
+[PVM](https://www.cs.cmu.edu/Groups/pvm.html) which stands for "Parallel Virtual Machine" was a research project that developed a very popular library that could even be used to combine a couple of workstations into a distributed memory cluster.
 Being more a research project, and basically being developed by a small number of groups, it never really reached a level of support by supercomputer vendors themselves.

 However, just two years after the launch of PVM, a standardisation effort was started which led to the hugely successful [MPI standard](https://www.mpi-forum.org/) which is still in use today.
-MPI stands for Message Passing Interface.
-MPI is fully standardised.
+MPI stands for Message Passing Interface and is fully standardised.
 This implies that software that compiles with one MPI library should also compile with any other MPI library adhering to that version of the standard.
 Compatibility is only at compile time though.
 The binary interface of the MPI libraries is not standardised and differs between implementations.